SummaDiaboli/follow-the-money/README.md

 ## Testing

-The API, under the server folder in tests, are tested using Express.js, Jest, Supertest and PostgreSQL, with the functions under the routes folder.
+The RESTful API, under the server folder in tests, are tested using Express.js, Jest, Supertest and PostgreSQL, with the functions under the routes folder.
 Below are the API that have been tested:

 - users
 - posts